Vitamin D: Cardiovascular disease

 Vitamin D supplementation is not associated with a reduced risk of stroke, cerebrovascular disease, myocardial infarction, or ischemic heart disease.
 Supplementation does not lower blood pressure in the general population.
 One meta-analysis found a small increase in risk of stroke when calcium and vitamin D supplements were taken together.

 Immune system

 Vitamin D receptors are found in cell types involved in immunity.
 Functions are not understood.
 Some autoimmune and infectious diseases are associated with vitamin D deficiency, but either there is no evidence that supplementation has a benefit or not, or for some, evidence indicating there are no benefits.

 Autoimmune diseases

 Low plasma vitamin D concentrations have been reported for autoimmune thyroid diseases, lupus, myasthenia gravis, rheumatoid arthritis, and multiple sclerosis.
 For multiple sclerosis and rheumatoid arthritis, intervention trials using vitamin D supplementation did not demonstrate therapeutic effects.

 Infectious diseases

-Vitamin D supplementation does not reduce the risk of acute respiratory disease.
+A 2021 meta-analysis found that "vitamin D supplementation was safe and overall reduced the risk of ARI […] although the risk reduction was small".
 In general, vitamin D functions to activate the innate and dampen the adaptive immune systems with antibacterial, antiviral and anti-inflammatory effects.
 Low serum levels of vitamin D appear to be a risk factor for tuberculosis.
 However, supplementation trials showed no benefit.